ahlstromcj/seq66/README.md

     *   Additional performer callbacks to reduce polling.
     *   A ton of clean-up and refactoring.

 Seq66 has a user-interface based on Kepler34 and the Seq66 *rtmidi* (Linux) and *portmidi* (Windows) engines.
 MIDI devices are detected, inaccessible devices are ignored, with playback (e.g. to the Windows wavetable synth).
+It is built easily via *Meson*, *Qt Creator* or *qmake*, using *MingW*.

+*IMPORTANT*: *GNU Autotools* is no longer supported.

-It is built easily via *GNU Autotools*, *Qt Creator* or *qmake*, using *MingW*.
-See the INSTALL file for build-from-source instructions for Linux or Windows, and using a conventional source tarball.
+The INSTALL has been streamlined, see that file for build-from-source instructions for Linux or Windows, and using a conventional source tarball.

 Support sites (still in progress):